 Getting a law degree can easily cost you a six-figure sum.
 This makes law schools particularly very expensive.
-I do agree that once you have this prestigious degree, your earnings will be pretty rewarding but before that, you will have to figure out how to pay for the school.
-Fortunately, there are a few ways to pay for law school (or at least help pay for it).
-Here is the detailed information you need about all these options.
+I do agree that once you have this prestigious degree, your earnings will be pretty rewarding but before that, you will have to figure out how to pay for law school.
+Fortunately, there are a few ways on how to pay for law school (or at least help pay for it).
+Here is some detailed information answering your question on “How can I pay for law school?”

 Following is a list of all the smart ways to pay for law school.